 Dermal Filler For Acne Scars

-This is the most versatile treatment, and when combined with subcision are excellent for treating atrophic, rolling and tethered acne scars.
-This process releases and raises up the scar.
+Dermal fillers are the most versatile treatment for acne scars, and when combined with subcision are excellent for treating atrophic, rolling and tethered acne scars.
+This process releases and raises up the injury.
 The results are instantaneous; there is no downtime.

 Subcision involves introducing a needle under the skin, moving this under the tethered scar and breaking the bonds.
-Subcision is used to free the skin and result in instantaneous raising up.
+Subcision is used to free the surface and result in instantaneous raising up.

 Subcision and TCA cross can be combined.
 Sometimes surgical excision of scars is required.